Seeed-Studio/wiki-documents/docs/Grove-Button.md

 ![](https://github.com/SeeedDocument/Grove_Button/raw/master/img/seeeduino_button.jpg)

 !!!Note
-	If we don't have Grove Base Shield, We also can directly connect Grove-Red_Led to Arduino as below.
+	If we don't have Grove Base Shield, We also can directly connect Grove-Button to Arduino as below.

 | Seeeduino       | Grove-Button |
 |---------------|-------------------------|